knoepdan/CyberSecRappi/as_4_reverseEngineering/2_StaticAnalysis/Ghidra.md

 4. If you have time left (or you find this interesting ;-)), compare the two versions (Windows and MacOS).
     - What differences do you notice?
+        - Answers:
+            - entry directly points to the main function. (no superflouos parameters, different data types)
+            - No wrapper function for printf
+            - structure logic slightly different (e.g. in windows version we have an if/else whereas the else is missing in the mac version due to a different code flow, it was unnecessary )
+            - constants strings is directly compiled into the main method  ("%s" was correctly recognized as a string)
+            - Generally, it seems the mac version is easier to interpret
     - By comparing the two, you’ll easily see what the currently unknown function is.
         - Change its signature as well to clean up a bit more.
         – Note that it’s a function which accepts a variable number of parameters.
-Check the “varargs” function attribute.
+Check the “varargs”
+            - Answer: not sure what is meant by varargs? (param_2? -> often called argv in C?) function attribute.
     - After editing, what differences are still left?
+        - code flow is slightly different
+        - call to printF
+        - otherwise looks similar to my "improved" win version

 **3.2.4.2 Overriding Call Signatures**
 **3.2.4.3 Rename & Retype variables**